RealImage/bifrost/README.md

 mTLS client authentication.
 Bifrost CA does not authenticate certificate signing requests before issuance.
 You must authorise or control access to Bifrost CA as needed.

-Bifrost CA issues certificates signed by a private key and TLS X.509 certificate.
+Bifrost CA issues certificates signed by a private key and a TLS X.509 certificate.
-A TLS reverse proxy can use the same certificate to authenticate clients and secure access to web applications.
+A TLS reverse proxy can use the issuing certificate to authenticate clients and secure access to web applications.
-Bifrost identifies clients uniquely by mapping an ECDSA public key to a UUID deterministically.
+Bifrost identifies clients uniquely by ECDSA public keys.
 Client identity namespaces allow Bifrost to be natively multi-tenant.

 ## Releases